0xPJOS/react-calculator/README.md

 * Used Vite to scaffold a React project
 * Vite SVGR to load in SVG graphics for the buttons
 * The h1 font is Satoshi and the mono-spaced font is Tabular, both from [Fontshare](https://www.fontshare.com/).
 They have quite a few decent fonts, all open-source and designed by bona-fide typographers.

-You can view it [here](https://react-calculator-navy-sigma.vercel.app/) courtesy of Vercel.
+You can view it [here](https://react-calculator-navy-sigma.vercel.app/).
+Thanks Vercel!